zio/zio-quill/README.md

 # Queries #

 The overall abstraction of quill queries is use database tables as if they were in-memory collections.
-Scala for-comprehensions provides syntatic sugar to deal with this kind of monadic operations:
+Scala for-comprehensions provide syntatic sugar to deal with this kind of monadic operations:

 ```scala
 case class Person(id: Int, name: String, age: Int)